jo285317/syllabus/project/type_specification.md

 - `funcdecl` (FuncDecl) - add each function to the current scope in the symbol table (addFunction), then create a new scope and visit the function's block.
 Be sure to add the function to the current scope _before_ creating a new scope.
 Also, be sure to restore the state once the function is processed.

 - `formals` (TypedIdent) - save each formal parameter's declaration node in the new scope created for the function.
 Function parameters are local to the function.
+Use addVariable here

 ## Expressions